 The program’s goal is to support faculty efforts to build on previous scholarly or creative endeavors (e.g., for the writing of grant proposals) or to move projects in a new direction (providing the basis for future external support or publications).

 The following are this year’s recipients and the titles of their projects:

-If you are interested in applying for a 2020 fellowship, note that the call for applications will go out in early Fall, 2021.
+If you are interested in applying for a 2022 fellowship note that the call for applications will go out in early Fall, 2021.
 For information regarding this program and other funding opportunities, please visit the website of the Office of Sponsored Projects.
 You can view more information regarding past recipients of the Summer Faculty Fellowship here.